 Dr Francis A. Brodribb

-Francis Brodribb was probably best remembered and admired for his still life paintings in 'masterly 3-D realism'.
-Fellow RGA member Leslie Windsor said on visiting Brodribb at his home in Bucklebury, 'I was particularly interested in his studio where he was doing one of his attractive still life arrangements of flowers, berries, leaves and grasses.
-He told me that when he retired he became the oldest student at Reading University Art Department.'
+Jumble was exhibited at the Reading Guild of Artists 17th Annual Exhibition, Municipal Art Gallery, Reading, May 10 – June 6, 1947.
+Dr. Francis Brodribb was probably best remembered, and admired, for his still life paintings in ‘masterly 3-D realism’.
+Fellow RGA member Leslie Windsor said on visiting Brodribb at his home in Bucklebury ‘I was particularly interested in his studio where he was doing one of his attractive still life arrangements of flowers, berries, leaves, and grasses.
+He told me that when he retired he became the oldest student at Reading University Art Department.’